 The first habit is purging.
 The thing about purging a good chunk of your possessions is you realize that you don't really need most of it.
 You may think you do because you're attaching value to it for some sentimental reason, but could you get the same with a photo of it?

-Do you need the books you've already read or could the library make better use?
+Do you need books you've already read or could the library make better use?

-Are there a bunch of items that you never actually use but keep lugging around?
+Are there many items that you never actually use but keep lugging around?

 What do you keep telling yourself you'll use, but never do?